JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 "You must have a lot of groupies."

 This one is a peach.
 It tells you more about a person's motivation for approaching a job as an artist.
-Because I embarked on this journey of developing my craft in drumming and perpetually hustling to land paying gigs so that I could be pre-emptively renown for having lascivious proclivities.
-Damn straight.
-I shagged your sister, so what - you wanna fight about it?
-I'm a musician, man!
+Because I embarked on this journey of developing my craft in drumming, expression and perpetually hustling to land paying gigs so that I could be pre-emptively renown for having lascivious proclivities.

 "What is your day (real) job?"